hajsong/ATM2106/content/lectures/week1.md

 #### Subject

-Introduction to the course and characteristics of atmosphere
+Introduction to the course and characteristics of the atmosphere

 #### Reading
 Chapter 0 and 1 in the textbook